 (2) A holding yard operator must comply with a direction given by an inspector under subregulation (1).

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

+[Regulation 143 amended: SL 2021/204 r.
+14.]

 144. Responsibilities of holding yard operator if animal born at or while being moved to holding yard

 If an animal is born at, or while being moved to, a holding yard, the holding yard operator must, as soon as practicable after its birth and before it is moved from the holding yard, apply, or cause to be applied, to the animal an NLIS post breeder tag.